-Hypothesis 1: Adoption of digital marketing has a positive effect towards the growth of SMEs and start-ups in Malaysia which at the end could lead to increasing growth of SMEs and start-ups in Malaysia.
+Based on the analysis done from the data collected through the online survey, it is understood that most of the respondents strongly agree with that the adoption of digital marketing has a positive effect towards the growth of SMEs and start-ups in Malaysia.
+Adoption of digital marketing able to influence the brand recognition, customer engagement and profitability which at the end could lead to increasing growth of SMEs and start-ups in Malaysia.
 Apart from that, other reasons that can contribute to growth of SMEs and start-ups through adoption of digital marketing strategies are such as cost-effective marketing, increased online visibility, targeted audience reach, access to valuable data and analytics and few others.
 Thus, it is believed that the representatives of SMEs and start-ups can strongly agree there are many advantages of adoption of digital marketing that can contribute to the growth and success of SMEs and start-ups in the competitive business landscape, allowing them to thrive in the digital economy.
 The Pearson correlation analysis generated coefficient value of 0.772 which indicate a very strong and positive relationship between the adoption of digital marketing and growth of SMEs and start-ups in Malaysia.
 The standardized coefficient beta shows coefficient of 0.779 and p-value of <0.01 (less than 0.05 alpha level) which indicates that adoption of digital marketing has significant and positive impact on the growth of SMEs and start-ups in Malaysia.